 Figure 5.
-The marginal effective tax rate (METR), industrial foundations and direct individual ownership, new share issues, 1862-2018.
+The marginal effective tax rate (METR), private foundations and high-impact entrepreneurs, new share issues, 1862-2018.

-Note: Foundation cash flow considers the requirement that an industrial foundation has to donate the bulk of dividend income (80 percent is used in our calculations) to charitable purposes, which parallels the negative cash flow caused by dividend taxation.
-DIO refers to direct individual ownership where the owner faces the top marginal tax rates.
+Note: Foundation cash flow considers the requirement that a private foundation has to donate the bulk of dividend income (80 percent is used in our calculations) to charitable purposes, which parallels the negative cash flow caused by dividend taxation.
+HIE refers to a high-impact entrepreneur who owns a listed firm and pays the top marginal tax rates.